yihanseattle/Camera2Module/README.md

 3. Use `CaptureRequestBuilder` to build the capture request.
 Builder setup includes setting request to `CameraDevice.TEMPLATE_STILL_CAPTURE`, adding `ImageReader` to target, setting same orientation as preview so that the captured image will be the correct orientation.
 4. Start the capture action.
 5. Create image file for each new image when capture request has been sent.
-6. Save image to file when `ImageReader` has image available for saving.
+6. Use `AcquireLatestImage()` to get the image when the image is available in the callback.
+7. Use backgroudn thread to save image to file.

 ---
 ## Start and Stop Video Recording Workflow